acising/KellectAgent-Windows/README.md

-# **Kellect** :a **K**ernel-based Efficient and **L**oss**l**ess Event Log Coll**ec**tor
+# **KELLCT ** :a **K**ernel-based Efficient and **L**oss**l**ess Event Log Coll**ec**tor

 [简体中文](./README.zh-CN.md) | English

 ![](http://121.40.168.60/kellect/kellect.jpeg)

-## kellect Introduction
+## KELLCT Introduction

-**Kellect** means a **K**ernel-based efficient and **L**oss**l**ess event log coll**ec**tor which is a systematic framework for the full processing on kernel level logs, including collection, cleanup, confusion, storage, and analysis.
+**KELLCT **(a **K**ernel-based efficient and **L**oss**l**ess event log coll**ec**tor) is a system framework for kernel-level event log processing, including In the stages of acquisition, cleaning, fusion, storage and analysis, KELLCT is divided into KellectAgent and KellectService according to different functions.

+### KellectAgent-Windows Introduction

-As a firstborn version, kellect is a multi-threaded Windows kernel log collector based on ETW(BaseEvent Tracing for Windows), developed in C++ language with high-efficient performance. kellect can track kernel-level information of Windows system, such as FileIO, Process, Thread, ImageLoad, Registry, and so on.
+KellectAgent-Windows (hereinafter referred to as kellectAgent), as the first version, is a multi-threaded Windows kernel log collector based on ETW (Event Tracing for Windows), developed based on C++ language, with high performance and low system overhead.
+KellectAgent can track the kernel-level event information of the Windows system, such as FileIO, Process, Thread, ImageLoad, Registry, etc.

-The program integrates the full functions of event collection, event analysis, event semantic correction, and event output.
-Output in JSON format, and can specify the output to a file path or transfer to another host through the socket.
+The program integrates functions such as event collection, event analysis, event semantic correction, and event output.
+The output format follows the JSON specification, and there are the following four output methods:

+- Output to console display;
+- Output to the specified file path;
+- Output to the designated Socket communication terminal;
+- Output to the specified Kafka server.

-We implemented most of the functionality, which means users can use this tool via start PowerShell.exe or cmd.exe and specify the command-line options and parameters as needed without modifying the source code.
-We also provide some configuration files that users can customize to suit their needs.
+Users can use this tool directly through "PowerShell.exe" or "cmd.exe", and set command parameters as needed.
+We also provide some configuration files, which users can customize according to their needs.

-For more information on the future of kellect, see the [Future Work]() section.
+For more information on the future of KELLCT , see the [Future Work]() section.

 ## **Implementation Details**

-kellect uses a number of 3rd party libraries, as shown below.
+KellectAgent uses a number of 3rd party libraries, as shown below.
 Please see LICENSE-3RD-PARTY for further details.

 | Module Name                 | Module Version | LicenseUrl                                    |
 | --------------------------- | -------------- | --------------------------------------------- |